idoeedo/idoeedo.github.io/content/posts/first-home-server-setup/index.en.md

 #### [ 3.5.3 Adding Reboot Notification ]

-Rebooting is sometimes required after an automatic update.
-I didn't want the server to reboot automatically, so I chose to display a highly visible notification when logging in via SSH.
+There are cases where a reboot is required after a security patch.
+I dislike the server rebooting on its own, so instead of enabling the auto-reboot option, I added a script to `.zshrc` to display a notification upon SSH login.

-I added a simple script to the bottom of my `.zshrc` file.

 ```sh
 nano ~/.zshrc
 ```

+I pasted the following content at the bottom of the file.

 ```sh
 RED="$(tput setaf 1)"